 Humans have been eating fish for hundreds of thousands of years.
 In fact, researchers have even found evidence of deboned catfish in Kenya that dates back around 1.95 million years.
 But since then, our habits have changed quite a bit.
 With the changes and stresses of modern life, it became harder to eat fresh fish, and we needed more effective ways to preserve it.
 And so, in the 1800s, we started packaging it in tins.
-The invention was a hit; tinned fish is cost-efficient, shelf-stable, and long-lasting (seriously, some tins of fish can last for years in the pantry).
+The invention was a hit; tinned fish is cost-efficient, shelf-stable, and long-lasting (seriously, some tins can last for years in the pantry).

 But while tinned fish is a reliable source of nutrition for many people, it does have some drawbacks.
 The seafood industry, in general, is a major source of plastic pollution and overfishing.
 In fact, some research suggests that nearly 90 percent of global marine fish stocks are fully exploited or overfished.
 This all puts a major downer on that seemingly harmless tuna fish sandwich.
-But good news: there is a way to have tinned fish (and your go-to lunchtime treat) without hurting the oceans: vegan tinned fish.
+But good news, there is a way to have tinned fish (and your go-to lunchtime treat) without hurting the oceans: vegan tinned fish.
 Here’s what you need to know.

 Why buy tinned vegan fish?